Quake4/MindMiner/README.md

 ### *by Oleg Samsonov aka Quake4*

 Miner manager programm.
-Support CPU mining and mining on latest nVidia and AMD cards.
+Support CPU mining and mining on nVidia and AMD cards.

 You may config any supported miner to any configuration.